 A diode is a nonlinear circuit element.
 A diode is an electronic component that allows the current to flow in only one direction.
 It is a two-terminal semiconductor device.
 The rectifier is a device that is used to convert an AC voltage to a DC voltage.
-A diode is used as a switch and a rectifier is used for the conversion of an AC voltage to a DC voltage.
+A diode is used as a switch, and a rectifier is used to to the conversion.

 Differences between a Diode and a Rectifier

-Let us look at more differences between them to understand better.
+Let us look at more differences between them to understand them better.

 |The current-carrying capability is low in a diode.||The current-carrying capability is high in a rectifier.|